PeterConstable/PythonTutorial/(old)3_Variables.md

 <class 'str'>
 ```

-Now, there are some subtleties going on here, and it will be helpful to understand them.
+There are some subtleties going on here, and it will be helpful to understand them.

 In other languages, you might think of a variable such as ```x``` as a slot that takes a value, and a type declaration determines what type of values can go into that slot.